I’m worried a neighbor’s tree will fall on my house. What can I do?

 Dear Neighbor,

 I am writing you about the large oak tree on the north side of your property.
-This tree has no green leaves on it, appears to be dead, and has visible rot on its trunk.
-It is also leaning towards my house.
+This tree has no green leaves on it, has visible rot on its trunk, and is leaning towards my house.
+The tree looks dead.
 If this large tree fell and hit my house it would damage the house and may injure me or my family.
-This tree is a hazard, please remove it or at the very least have an arborist come look at it.
+This tree is a hazard, please either remove it or have an arborist come look at it.

 Hopefully your neighbor will remove the hazardous tree once they have notice of it.
 But what if, despite the notice, your neighbor refuses to remove the tree?
 Your options aren’t good at this point.